janicak/cdebi-dev/content/research/field-sites.md

 ### Background

-==The text here, as with the other programs, was lifted directly from the Annual Report.
-Should the writing be pitched differently for the website - and shorter if we're going to be including additional field sites?==
+~[Index map showing the location of Expedition 327 primary drill sites, in the Second Ridge (SR) area, about 100 km east of the Juan de Fuca Ridge.
+A secondary target for Expedition 327 operations was adjacent to Grizzly Bare (GRB) outcrop, where regional hydrothermal fluids are thought to recharge the oceanic crustal aquifer.](../../assets/JDFa.jpg)

-==In the overview paragraph, "Major Programs" was in quotes - are we still referring to major programs?== The Juan de Fuca Ridge flank ++major program++ is exploring the nature of linked hydrogeologic, geochemical, and microbiological conditions and processes in a region that is the best understood example of ridge-flank hydrothermal circulation on the planet.
+The Juan de Fuca Ridge flank ++major program++ is exploring the nature of linked hydrogeologic, geochemical, and microbiological conditions and processes in a region that is the best understood example of ridge-flank hydrothermal circulation on the planet.
 In this setting, a volcanic crustal aquifer contains highly altered (suboxic to anoxic), warm (64 °C) hydrothermal fluids that are isolated from the overlying ocean in most locations by hundreds of meters of hemipelagic sediment and turbidites.
 Projects using data and field samples from this region have included two IODP expeditions (301 and 327); long-term borehole observatories (CORKs) used for testing, monitoring and sampling; and numerous non-drilling oceanographic expeditions using oceanographic ships and submersibles/ROVs, laboratory studies using materials and associated microbial cultures, and theoretical and computational experiments.
 Tools and methods developed for the JdF program have been adapted and applied at other sites, including other C-DEBI major program locations.

-~[Index map showing the location of Expedition 327 primary drill sites, in the Second Ridge (SR) area, about 100 km east of the Juan de Fuca Ridge.
-A secondary target for Expedition 327 operations was adjacent to Grizzly Bare (GRB) outcrop, where regional hydrothermal fluids are thought to recharge the oceanic crustal aquifer.](../../assets/JDFa.jpg)

 The JdF major program has contributed to training of numerous graduate and undergraduate students and other junior researchers, including those who add diversity to the STEM pipeline; has linked researchers and students from across the US and around the world, who work on common technical and scientific goals; and has comprised the basis for several successful education and outreach programs to the K-12 community and the public at large.